Skip to content

 git clone https://github.com/varnishcache/varnish-cache

-Then, change to the Varnish cache directory and run the commands sequentially to compile Varnish.
+Then, navigate to the Varnish cache directory and run these commands sequentially to compile Varnish.

 Command Prompt